 Brand awareness: what it is and why we should improve it

-The expression brand awareness defines the notoriety and – indeed – awareness of a brand among an audience.
-A simple explanation that, applied to the Web marketing world, can be useful to understand why for companies to work on the brand, strengthen their online presence and, above all, the perception by their target is a fundamental activity to increase the number of potential customers and therefore their returns.
+The expression brand awareness defines the notoriety and awareness of a brand among an audience.
+Put another way, it is the ability of a brand to be recognized and remembered by consumers.
+A simple explanation that, when applied to the world of digital marketing and SEO, can serve as an insight into why working on branding, strengthening one’s online presence and, above all, the perception by the target audience is a key activity for companies to increase the number of potential customers and thus their revenues.

 What is brand awareness